xarmian/vera-web/README.md

-# Vera Wallet Website
+# Voi Wallet Website

-This repository contains the source code for the Vera Wallet website, built with SvelteKit.
+This repository contains the source code for the Voi Wallet website, built with SvelteKit.

-## About Vera Wallet
+## About Voi Wallet

-Vera Wallet is a non-custodial cryptocurrency wallet for the Voi Network, forked from Pera Wallet for Algorand.
+Vera Wallet is now **Voi Wallet**, a non-custodial cryptocurrency wallet built from scratch with React Native for the Voi Network.
+While purpose-built for Voi, it maintains AVM (Algorand Virtual Machine) compatibility with support for Algorand.
 As a non-custodial solution, users maintain complete control over their private keys and assets.

 ## Features